looxis-renaud/remotecontrolled_electric_winch/README.md

 IO 12 (BUTTON_DOWN ) //together with GND connect with a push button for STOP/BRAKE Command

 IO 14 (BUTTON_THREE ) // additional /optional Button for Relay and Servo Control.
 Click once to deactivate Relay (Fan and Warning light), Click again to turn on again.
 Long Click to trigger the Emergency Line Cutter (Servo).
 Doubleclick to move Servo to Neutral Position again.
 By default, the Servo is in neutral position, and Relay is off.
 Turning on the Remote will turn on the Relay automatically.

+## Monitor with LilyGo T-Display
+I am adding a Monitor for the paraglider cockpit to better view winch values in your eye-sight, based on a LilyGo T-Display S-3 board with integrated color TFT Display.
+This monitor also serves to control some (additional) functions on the transmitter, such as deploying an emergency line cutter, turning on and off a relay (that controls a cooling fan and a warning light) and setting the maxPull Value.
+The Monitor communicates with the Transmitter over Wifi via ESP-NOW Protocol.

+## Pin Setup Monitor
+IO 16 Connect a Potentiometer to PIN 16 (dont forget GND and +3,3V)

+IO 0 Button A - Relay and cooling fan are on by default.
+Press Button A once to turn off, and on again

+IO 14 Button B - Button B should be a large and easily reachable button on your cockpit.
+This triggers the emergency line cutter.
+A double press resets the Servo / Line Cutter back to neutral/ready position

+IO 12 Button C - Press Button C once to enter "settings mode".
+You can now turn the potentiometer to set the Max Pull Value to the transmitter (set Value according to Pilot's Take-Off weight) Press Button once more to exit settings mode and confirm the selected value.
+It is then sent to the transmitter over Wifi via ESP-Now Protocol.

 ## Line auto stop in VESC
 Line auto stop can be implemented within VESC with vesc_ppm_auto_stop.patch